xieyuheng/inner/topics/type-theory/language-implementation-tricks.md

+---
-# Language implementation tricks
+title: Language implementation tricks
+---

-## Closure and lexical scope
+# Closure and lexical scope

 We need lexical scope for lambda.